medeuamangeldi/sql-query-example-one/README.md

 #### Output

 The output of the SQL query is stored in the `output.csv` file.
 This file contains the results of executing the SQL query against the PostgreSQL database.

-For any issues or further assistance, feel free to reach out!